peterjmarko/llm-narrative-framework/docs/CONTRIBUTING.md

     git add .
     ```

-2.  **Create a `commit.txt` file**:
+2.  **Create the Commit Message**:
-    Create a file named `commit.txt` in the project root.
+    Create a temporary file named `commit.txt` in the project root.
 Write your full commit message inside, following the Conventional Commits format.
+This file is ignored by Git (via `.gitignore`) and can be deleted after the commit is made.

     **Example `commit.txt`:**
     ```